jab-r/rust-nostr-relay/docs/architecture/nip-kr-mac-diagrams.md

 ```

 Key notes
-- The Relay acts as an MLS service member (Svc), composing MLS application messages for the admin group.
-This enables secure, E2EE distribution of the plaintext secret to authorized admins only.
+- The Relay acts as an MLS service member (Svc) or delegates to an external service member.
+Membership-first gating is authoritative: decrypt is only attempted if the service-member has the group loaded (fast in-memory has_group check).
+Registry flags are advisory (ops/UX), not authorization.
 - Firestore persists only secret_hash and metadata (algo, mac_key_ref, windows, state); no plaintext ever persisted.
 - Idempotency (rotation_id) and transactions (pointer flips) prevent races and ensure atomic promotion.